 Can I Sue a Food Delivery Company?

-Most food delivery companies hire workers as independent contractors.
+Most food ordering companies hire workers as independent contractors.
 While this status provides workers with greater flexibility, it also means that the companies' liability for accidents and other issues isn't always obvious.
 If you've had issues with a food delivery company or their employee, you may want to consider some of the following information before you take legal action.

 How Do Food Delivery Companies Work?

-Food delivery is not a new idea.
+Meal delivery is not a new idea.
 Traditionally, restaurants would hire, train, and employ their own delivery drivers.
-Because those delivery drivers would be employees of that restaurant, they would be covered by the restaurant's insurance.
+Because those delivery drivers were employees of that restaurant, they were covered by the restaurant's insurance.

 Modern food delivery apps introduced a new model into the restaurant economy.
 Instead of employing drivers, third-party food delivery companies like Uber Eats, Grubhub, and DoorDash hire workers as independent contractors.
-This means that the companies can sometimes avoid liability for accidents their couriers cause.
+This means these companies can sometimes avoid liability for accidents their couriers cause.

 Suing a Food Delivery Company After an Accident